Open Source · Community Maintained · Free Forever

 Scalability & Multi-Agent Coordination

 The agent system handles multiple concurrent agents, delegation chains, and parallel sub-task execution.
 Coordination protocols prevent conflicts, duplication, and runaway resource consumption.
+Running parallel agents multiplies cost — the spec requires per-team budget caps, per-agent cost limits, and real-time spend awareness so the team operates within defined financial boundaries.

 07 · 10 POINTS